-With respect to environmental litigation, Mr. Quigley litigates complex lawsuits filed under the Clean Air Act’s New Source Review (NSR) provisions and manages the discovery associated therewith, including arguing related motions in federal court.
-He developed fair notice and health effects defenses to the NSR suits, and he took and defended testimony related to these defenses, both at deposition and at trial.
-He also has litigated a variety of environmental indemnity claims.
+- Has extensively litigated complex lawsuits under the Clean Air Act’s New Source Review provisions, managing the associated discovery, including arguing motions in federal court.
+In the course of these cases, developed fair notice and health effects defenses.
+At both deposition and trial, took and defended testimony related to these defenses.

-Mr. Quigley’s regulatory compliance practice focuses on issues arising under the solid and hazardous waste regulations.
-More specifically, he counsels companies ranging from used oil recyclers to major gasoline distribution companies with respect to the requirements governing the storage and disposal of hazardous materials, as well as the remediation of their release.
-He also advises specialty chemical companies concerning treatment, storage and disposal issues under the Resource Conservation and Recovery Act (RCRA) and state analogs.
-In addition, Mr. Quigley counsels private and public entities with respect to cost recovery actions under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
+- Focuses on issues arising under the solid and hazardous waste regulations.
+Counsels companies ranging from used-oil recyclers to major gasoline distribution companies with respect to the requirements governing the storage and disposal of hazardous materials, as well as the remediation of their release.
+Also advises specialty chemical companies concerning treatment, storage and disposal issues under the Resource Conservation and Recovery Act and state analogs.
+Additionally, counsels private and public entities with respect to cost recovery actions under the CERCLA.

-Mr. Quigley advises clients on policy issues associated with the Clean Air Act’s emission regulations and ozone depletion provisions, global climate change, and issues related to the public supply of drinking water and the public funding of water treatment and infrastructure projects.
-He represents clients regarding these issues before members of Congress, the Environmental Protection Agency, the Department of Energy, the Department of the Interior and the Department of Defense.
+- Advises clients on policy issues associated with the Clean Air Act’s emission regulations and ozone depletion provisions, global climate change, and issues related to the public supply of drinking water and the public funding of water treatment and infrastructure projects.
+Provides representation before members of Congress, the Environmental Protection Agency (EPA), the Department of Energy, the Department of the Interior and the Department of Defense.